 traditionally classified according to the patient’s blood volume status which may be hypovolaemic (decreased total body water and total body sodium), euvolaemic (increased total body water but no oedema, total body sodium increased or decreased) or hypervolaemic (increased total body water and total body sodium).

-Hyponatraemia can also be caused by an abnormality in sodium homeostasis which will lead to loss or excess total body sodium which in turn determines the circulating blood volume and total body water.

 The majority of the causes of hyponatraemia relate to either disorders of ADH secretion or renal sensitivity to ADH, or water intake.
 It should be noted that blood volume (not just osmolality) is another key determinant of ADH secretion.
 ADH secretion may be appropriate (physiologically beneficial) or inappropriate.

 It should also be noted that the serum sodium concentration in isolation does not allow determination of either the total body water (volume status) or total body sodium, as it is just a measure of the ratio of sodium to water.
-Assessment of volume status combined with measure of urinary sodium concentrations/osmolality assist differentiation of the various causes.
+Assessment of volume status combined with measure of urinary sodium concentrations/ and osmolality assist differentiation of the various causes.

-Other authors recommend further subdividing hyponatraemia on the blood osmolality status (Hypertonic, normotonic or hypotonic).
 Osmolality of the blood is not only determined by sodium, but also by the presence of other solutes such as glucose.
-Identification of an osmolar gap is helpful because it indicates the presence of non-measured solutes (alcohols, sugars, lipids or proteins) by identifying discrepancies between the calculated osmolality and the actual measured serum osmolality.
 Presence of these excess serum solutes e.g. hyperlipidaemia, paraproteinaemia can cause the sodium concentration to be measured as falsely low (pseudohyponatraemia) due to the excessive contribution of alternative solutes to the volume of plasma (usually assumes plasma is composed of 93% water).

-DO WE NEED TO DISCUSS PSEUDOHYPONATAREMIA AS A SEPEARTE POINT?